usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Dead Channel Sky_, by clipping.
+- _This Is the Album of a Band Called Adebisi Shank_, by Adebisi Shank
+- _God's Country_, by Chat Pile
 - _Only Good Dreams for Me_, by Zaumne
-- _This Is the Album of a Band Called Adebisi Shank_, by Adebisi Shank

 </details>